TheBinaryCoder0/TRANSACTION_SALES_PROJECT/frontend/README.md

     npm run dev

-This will start the Vite development server, and you can view your application at http://localhost:3000.
+This will start the Vite development server, and you can view your application at http://localhost:3000(CHANGE ACCORDINGLY).

 Building for Production:-